-Your business relies on vendors from everything IT services to fleet management.
+Your business relies on vendors from everything from IT services to fleet management.
 They’re an integral part of your daily operations.
-As such, it makes sense to vet potential vendors thoroughly before making them part of your team.
+As such, it makes sense to vet potential vendors thoroughly before making them a part of your team.
 In this article, we’ll take a look at several key questions that you should be asking potential vendors.

 Who Will Actually Service My Account?

 When developing a relationship with a vendor, getting to know the person, or team, who will be servicing your account on a day-to-day basis is crucial.
 A successful partnership depends on your vendor understanding your unique needs and providing a service that meets them.
 It’s important to understand exactly who you will be working with so that you can build rapport.
 Tara Cohen of Forbes notes, “There’s nothing quite like the dashed hopes of having a great rapport with an excellent sales rep only to get handed off to a transition team or account manager with whom you work like oil and water.
 Before going to contract, ask to speak with the people who would handle your transition and day-to-day needs.
 A solid vendor will be happy to schedule further calls so you can meet the team members who will service your account.”